kataras/iris/README.md

 - Take a look at the [examples](https://github.com/iris-contrib/examples)

-- If for some reason your old code doesn't runs, view the [HISTORY](https://github.com//kataras/iris/tree/master/HISTORY.md)
+- [HISTORY](https://github.com//kataras/iris/tree/master/HISTORY.md) file is your friend.

 If you'd like to discuss this package, or ask questions about it, feel free to